Loalwa Braz: Biography

 Braz was born in Jacarepaguá, Rio de Janeiro, to a family of musicians: her father was an orchestra leader and her mother was a popular and classical pianist.
 Braz learned to play the piano at the age of four, and started singing at the age of 13.
 She lived in Paris from 1985, and in Geneva from 2010 until her death in 2017.

 Braz grew up surrounded by the rhythms of Brazil, which shone through her songs.
 Her natural gifts were strengthened by hard work.
-Braz quickly obtained many awards, and started performing at Rio’s most prestigious night clubs.
-Her talent gained her the recognition of Brazil’s greatest pop artists Gilberto Gil, Tim Maia, Alcione, Maria Bethânia, Emílio Santiago, Gal Costa, and Caetano Veloso, who became her stage and recording co-workers from 1975 to 1985.
-She moved to Paris in 1985, after her success at the Palais des Sports, with the show “Brésil en Fête”.
+Braz quickly obtained many awards, and started performing at Rio's most prestigious night clubs.
+Her talent gained her the recognition of Brazil's greatest pop artists Gilberto Gil, Tim Maia, Alcione, Maria Bethânia, Emílio Santiago, Gal Costa, and Caetano Veloso, who became her stage and recording co-workers from 1975 to 1985.
+She moved to Paris in 1985, after her success at the Palais des Sports, with the show "Brésil en Fête".

 Braz appeared at major show business venues: Paradis Latin, Méridien (Paris), Olympia ('88 and '92), TLP Dejazet, New Morning, Zenith, Madison Square Garden (New York City), and the London Palladium and Waldorf Astoria (both London).

+In 1989, Braz became the lead vocalist of Kaoma, and this led to the release of the album Worldbeat.
+The album included 10 songs, including "Lambamor", "Mélodie D'Amour", "Dançando Lambada", and "Lambada", the latter of which became a worldwide hit.
+The song Lambada had been registered at SACEM as it if was composed by Chico de Oliveira, which turned out to be a pseudonym for Olivier Lorsac, who illegally registered the song as his own.
+In reality, the song Lambada was an unauthorized cover of "Chorando Se Foi", a 1986 song by Brazilian singer Márcia Ferreira, which was a Portuguese version of the 1984 song "Llorando se fue", by Peruvian group Cuarteto Continental, which itself was an adaptation and rearrangement of the 1981 Andean folk song of the same name by Bolivian folk group Los Kjarkas, whose original version was a saya and a caporal.

+This eventually led to successful lawsuits against the band, leading to financial compensations by Kaoma to the real authors: Gonzalo Hermosa and Ulises Hermosa (the composers of the melody), Alberto Maraví (the responsible for the arrangement), Márcia Ferreira and José Ari (the writers of the lyrics, despite Kaoma making significant changes to the lyrics).

-In 1989, Braz provided vocals for the song “Lambada”, recorded by Kaoma, which became a worldwide hit but was originally composed by Ulysses Hermosa, leader of the popular Bolivian folk group 'Los Kjarkas' and used without his permission; a settlement for an undisclosed sum was later reached.
-The success of “Lambada” also brought new attention to Latin music in non-Latin regions.
+The success of "Lambada" also brought new attention to Latin music in non-Latin regions.

+Kaoma would release 2 more albums: "Tribal Pursuit" in 1991 (which included the song "Dança Tago-Mago"), and "A la media noche" in 1998.
+The band disbanded in 1999, and Braz went on a solo career.